 After stable operating conditions have been attained, all external surfaces of the cabinet shall be carefully wiped dry with a clean cloth and the test continued for a period of 24 h.
-If the appliance is fitted with automatic defrosting equipment, this test period shall be selected during the period when condensation is most likely to occur.
+The test period shall be selected during the period when condensation is most likely to occur.